How to Exercise as a Wheelchair User

 Common forms of flexibility-based exercises include pilates and yoga: although they can be as simple as stretching!

-As with muscle-strengthening exercises, wheelchair users may find extra benefit from stretching and increasing their flexibility: your back, shoulders and chest may be tight from the movement of pushing the wheelchair.
+As with muscle-strengthening exercises, wheelchair users may find extra benefit from stretching and increasing their flexibility: your back, shoulders, and chest may be tight from the movement of pushing the wheelchair.

 Flexibility-based exercises can frequently take place anywhere, meaning you don't need to be in the gym to get started.